How far are cross-country races?

 What do I need to bring to practice?

 All runners should come to practice with a reusable water bottle and as the weather changes they should be dressed in layers with a hoodie or jacket to wear during warm-ups and to put on as soon as practice is over.
 Please be sure all bottles and clothing are labelled with your runner's name.
+In addition to dry, warm clothes, a small, healthy post-workout snack for the ride home may be good for your runner.

 What should I do after school until practice starts?